 Tax Treaties.
 Investors who do not reside in the PRC and reside in countries that have entered into treaty for the avoidance of double taxation with the PRC may be entitled to a reduction of the withholding tax imposed on the payment of dividends to investors of the Company who do not reside in the PRC.
 As at the end of June 2013, the PRC has signed 99 treaties for the avoidance of double taxation, 96 of them have been in effective, and has entered into taxation arrangements with both Hong Kong and Macau.
 Countries which have signed the treaties for the avoidance of double taxation include but not limited to:

-s which have signed the treaties for the avoidance of double taxation include but not limited to:
+- Australia;

-• Australia;
+- Canada;

-• Canada;
+- France;

-• France;
+- Germany;

-• Germany;
+- Japan;

-• Japan;
+- Malaysia;

-• Malaysia;
+- the Netherlands;

-• the Netherlands;
+- Singapore;

-• Singapore;
+- the United Kingdom;

-• the United Kingdom;
+- the United States;

-• the United States;
+- Ethiopia;

-• Ethiopia;
+- South Korea;

-• South Korea;
+- India;

-• India;
+- Belgium;

-• Belgium;
+- Norway;

 Italy.

 Value Added Tax